Sheherazade Goldsmith: Activism

 Goldsmith's interest in environmental issues was sparked by motherhood: "I became interested when I became pregnant with Uma, and then suddenly became very concerned with what I was eating, what I was washing with and so on, and the effect it would have on the baby.
 When your child is born you start to worry about a zillion other aspects too, such as toys, food and toiletries," she told Health and Organic Living magazine.
 She is an admirer of Sir David Attenborough, whose "love, passion and also his understanding of nature and what she can offer" she has often praised.
 She is a longstanding event organiser and donor of the Soil Association, for which she also served as a spokesperson during its Organic Fortnight from 6 to 21 September 2008.

-However, Goldsmith has recently shifted away from incorporating environmental activism into her personal life, particularly in her home, as it was not seen as aesthetically pleasing or a worthwhile investment.: "...the house is not quite a showcase for green living.
-She had solar panels on a previous home but not this one (“I found they didn’t greatly contribute").
-And the heating comes from a gas system, not a low carbon air-source heat pump..."
+In 2019, Goldsmith said she had not repeated some environmental measures from a previous house on her west London home, noting that solar panels had not greatly contributed and that the home was heated by a gas system.